 6. public relations activities,

-7. implementation of cooperation measures within development cooperation programmes, in particular on behalf of the federal government,
+7. implementation of cooperation measures within development cooperation programmes, in particular on behalf of the Austrian Federal Government,

-8. representation of Austrian interests vis-à-vis the relevant European and international institutions on behalf of the federal government,
+8. representation of Austrian interests vis-à-vis the relevant European and international institutions on behalf of the Austrian Federal Government,

 9. providing information on and raising public awareness of the importance and role of national, European and international cooperation,